 A knowledge management solution indexes all of your content (even the words within PDFs and video) so users don’t have to search through folder after folder.
 Users can search for what they need, or ask questions that become part of the public record.
 This will increase the speed of IT so your team can better serve the entire company, essentially increasing productivity.

 One of the biggest worries expressed by IT directors is a disconnect from other departments, which makes it easy for IT support to get stuck in a ticket bubble.
 It doesn’t help that support staff could be working remotely, which furthers the disconnect.
 And in order to support and understand the technical stack in a way that best serves the business, IT support needs to understand the business, its goals and each department’s role in that success.

 Knowledge management solutions improve communication across all departments and actively give users a look into what each department is working on.
-They also connects departments in a social way.
+They also connect departments in a social way.
 Users can comment and “high-five” each other’s posts.
 Executive teams can share goals and accomplishments with the entire company.
-A KMS can increase IT teams connection to the business and help them feel connected to their colleagues.
+A KMS can increase an IT team’s connection to the business and help them feel connected to their colleagues.

-With the right knowledge management solution, IT departments feel more connected to the rest of the company, are empowered by shareable, searchable collective knowledge, and can increase speed and decrease time-to-market.
+With the right knowledge management solution, IT departments feel better aligned with the rest of the company, are empowered by shareable, searchable collective knowledge, and can increase speed and decrease time-to-market.
 With all these improvements to performance, we don’t expect to see IT Support on the most stressful jobs list for much longer!